eddiesTime/sme_app/raw_documentation.md

 | :--------------------------------------------------------------------: |
 | _Figure 37: Data Flow of MobX from the Official Mobx.js Documentation_ |

 `Actions` are fired via `Events`, which can be user interactions or reactions.
 Actions are the only way to change the `State`.
-If `Computed Values` are derived from the `State` they are updated.
-The `State` modification automatically triggers `Reactions` if specified.
+If `Computed Values` are derived from the state they are updated.
+The state modification automatically triggers `Reactions` if specified.

 MobX follows the mutable state principle.